ahtohbi4/postcss-bgimage/README.md

 [codacy]: https://www.codacy.com/app/alexandr-post/postcss-bgimage

 > [PostCSS](https://github.com/postcss/postcss) plug-in which removes `background-image` properties with `url()` values or leaves only its.
-It allows to separate your layouts CSS from the images CSS to boost speed showing of page.
+It allows to separate your layouts CSS from the images CSS to boost a speed of showing a page.

 Installation
 --